MichaelABryant/heart-disease-prediction/README.md

 * Accuracy: 0.88
 * AUC (ROC): 0.94

-The SVC model scored better in sensitivity/recall (with a score of 0.93), but had a lower accuracy (with a score of 0.82).
-I decided to use logistic regression since it has easier interpretability and higher accuracy.
+The SVC model scored better in sensitivity/recall (with a score of 0.93), but had a lower accuracy (with a score of 0.82) which is below the doctor diagnosis threshold.
+A benefit of the logistic regression model is that it has easier interpretability.

 <div align="center">